ifernandolopez/multimodal_mortality_covid/META_CONFIGURE.md

 chmod +x uv
 ```

-Add it to the PATH:
+Add `uv` to the PATH:

 ```bash
 export PATH="$HOME/.local/bin/uv-x86_64-unknown-linux-gnu:$PATH"
 ```

+Now uv will be available as a command in your terminal.